Winter heather care and growing guide: brighten your plot with these pretty plants

 Discover how to grow winter heather and add these colorful and super hardy plants to your flower beds, borders and containers

-Evergreen foliage and pretty, long-lasting flowers make winter heather a must-have for the cold season.
-If you're looking for instant winter garden ideas they are readily available in garden centres throughout the year.
-They are the ideal plant to enhance tired bedding displays or perk up a patio as part of a container display when the rest of the garden is looking a bit bleak.
+Evergreen foliage and pretty, long-lasting flowers make winter heather – otherwise known as winter heath – a must-have for the cold season.
+If you're looking for instant winter garden ideas, they're readily available in garden centers and are the perfect plant to enhance tired bedding displays or perk up a patio as part of a container display.

 Where to plant winter heather

 The plant professionals at the Missouri Botanical Garden say that winter heaths are best grown in sandy, acidic, medium moisture, well-drained loams that are enriched with organic matter.

 In particular, winter heaths are more tolerant of limey soil than any other heaths and while they will grow poorly in strongly limey conditions, they grow and flower happily in conditions in which other types fade away.
 The more organic matter in the soil, the more lime they will take.
 Use a test kit, available from garden centers or online (try Amazon), to test your soil if you are concerned.

 If your soil is very limey, it can be made more suitable for winter heaths with the addition of composted pine bark, which is very acidic.
 Use it also as a mulch.